TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Evaluation

 \subsection{Methods}

-\textit{\textbf{Participants}}.
-We recruited seven participants (ages 21-25) with varying levels of experience in CAD and AR systems.
-Three participants had little experience with CAD software (e.g., \textit{Tinkercad}), and four had no previous CAD experience.
-Additionally, two participants had no prior experience with AR systems, four had used AR at some point, and one worked as an AR developer in the past.
+\paragraph{Participants} We recruited ten participants (ages 23-29; 9 male, 1 female).
+Four participants had little experience with CAD software, and six had no previous CAD experience.
+Additionally, three participants had little experience with AR systems, and seven had no experience with AR systems.
+Finally, four have used 3D printers in some parts of their life, while six have never used a 3D printer.